-- BlazBlue: One of Hazama's iconic weapons is a set of especially vicious-looking curved butterfly knives (the other being his Grappling-Hook Pistol Nox Nyctores, Ouroboros).
+- BlazBlue: One of Hazama's/Terumi's iconic weapons is a set of especially vicious-looking curved butterfly knives (the other being his Grappling-Hook Pistol Nox Nyctores, Ouroboros).

 - In Saints Row 2 a butterfly knife is one of the many melee weapons the protagonist can use.